NewPortableMind PRO Navigator, offline AI + GPS in one kit.See it →

 Long-tail answers for the search queries around this topic.

-- PortableMind includes multiple models (4 in CORE, 7 in v1.5).
+PortableMind includes multiple models (4 in CORE, 7 in v1.8.0, plus the in-app Model Manager).
 You get variety without multiple subscriptions.